 - Permanent scarring or disfigurement

-If you have lost a loved one in a car accident, you may have the legal right to file a wrongful death claim.
+If you have lost a loved one in a motor vehicle wreck, you may have the legal right to file a wrongful death claim.
 Survivors of a deceased victim who can prove that the crash was caused by another driver’s negligence may be entitled to recover compensation.